krtScrtr004/TaskFlow/documentation/WORKER_PERFORMANCE_CALCULATION.md

 FROM user AS u
 INNER JOIN projectWorker AS pw ON u.id = pw.workerId
 INNER JOIN project AS p ON pw.projectId = p.id
-INNER JOIN projectPhase AS pp ON p.id = pp.projectId
+INNER JOIN projectPhase AS pp ON p.id = pp.projectId  -- Join phases
-INNER JOIN phaseTask AS pt ON pp.id = pt.phaseId
+INNER JOIN phase AS ph ON pp.phaseId = ph.id          -- Get phase details
-INNER JOIN phaseTaskWorker AS ptw ON pt.id = ptw.taskId AND u.id = ptw.workerId
+INNER JOIN phaseTask AS pt ON ph.id = pt.phaseId      -- Join tasks from phases INNER JOIN phaseTaskWorker AS ptw ON pt.id = ptw.taskId AND u.id = ptw.workerId
 WHERE u.deletedAt IS NULL
   AND p.id = :projectId